RobotLocomotion/drake-ci/cache_server/README.md

   production (e.g., cannot `git pull` new files) or get new logging information.
     - **NOTE**: this directory path is also used by [`health_check.bash`](./health_check.bash).
-- The logs for `nginx`, file removal, and disk monitoring are are stored in `/opt/cache_server/log`.
+- The logs for `nginx`, file removal, and disk monitoring are stored in `/cache/log`.
 - The build cache is written to `/cache/data`.
 The [`cache.cmake`][cache_cmake] configuration sets as an example `DASHBOARD_REMOTE_CACHE_KEY_VERSION=v7`, so the action cache (ac) and content addressed storage (cas) will be stored at